 The 1980s saw a slow recovery as Conrail posted its first profits in 1983 and the mega-merger movement continued with today's Norfolk Southern Railway and CSX Transportation formed during the decade.
 The 1990s saw a continued trend of mergers with the Atchison, Topeka & Santa Fe Railway disappearing into the Burlington Northern Santa Fe Railway system when it merged with the Burlington Northern in 1995.
 That same year Union Pacific purchased the Chicago & North Western Railway and NS and CSX gobbled up Conrail in 1999.
 The first decade of the 21st century has continued to see a railroad revival as freight has poured so heavily onto the rails that the industry is running out of capacity, a scenario many thought would never happen and has not been seen since World War II.
 We have also seen a renaissance of passenger railroading as folks flock to trains to beat the gridlock and look for a more relaxing way to commute and travel.

-In any event, below are links further detailing railroad history in a timeline format from the industry's beginnings in the early 19th century through today:
+In any event, below are links are broken down into a timeline format from the industry's beginnings in the early 19th century through today:

 Notable Early Railroads

 The recovery of the railroad industry has been partly due to deregulation.
 However, other factors have also caused the revival.
 First, as our nation's infrastructure has been neglected over the past several decades highway congestion has gotten worse and worse.
 Today it has reached near critical levels and the only relief valve available is trains, thus people and goods have been returning to the rails.
 Another factor is the environment.
 These days everyone is thinking green and since nothing is more efficient at moving people or goods per fuel mile than trains railroads have gained much praise for their environmental friendliness.